Az0xV/Platformer/README.md

 ## About Platformer
-It's a small game, the first game that I fully ended, it's not the best, but I am learning, that's the main goal.
+It's a small game, the first game that I fully made from the begining to the end.
+It could be bugged, or the volume slider refuse to act.

 ## Sword weapon